How to Start a Car Detailing Business in 2026: Step-by-Step Guide

 [My sister] is one of the people who trusted me at the beginning.
 Even though she’s my sister, we still do a professional job.
 We still do everything.
 We didn’t skip any steps.

-It’s still a customer, and she will bring me more customers in the future.
+Friends and family are still customers, and they will bring me more customers in the future.

 11. Advertise your auto detailing business

 Now that you have a few jobs for friends and family under your belt, you’re ready to start marketing your car detailing business.
-Advertising will help you attract potential customers and stand out from other car detailers in your service area.
+Advertising will help you attract potential customers and stand out from other car detailer businesses in your service area.

 Find your new customers with these auto detailing marketing strategies: